Hong Kongers in the United Kingdom: Community

 Hong Kong migrants under the BN(O) visa pathway to citizenship have created several self-help organisations, including Hongkongers in Britain and the Sutton Hongkongers Group, to support and advocate for each other since the pathway was introduced.
 Many of these organisations were set up because new Hong Kong migrants often fear recently established Chinese community groups that are aligned with the government in Beijing.

 Transnational repression

-British Hong Kongers have faced targeting by secret police stations run by the Chinese Communist Party, including allegations of stalking and harassment and the targeting of family members who remained in China.
+Hong Kongers in the UK have faced targeting by secretive overseas police stations run by the Chinese government, including allegations of stalking and harassment and the targeting of family members who remained in China.

-In December 2024, a number of former pro-democracy activist Hong Kongers who had since moved to Britain had rewards placed on them.
+In December 2024, a number of former pro-democracy activists in Hong Kong who had since moved to Britain had bounties placed on them.